late-warrior/express-boilerplate-sql/README.md

 ## ORM

 - For any complex data retrieval logic, it is best to use an ORM.
-We use [Prisma]() in this project
+We use [Prisma](https://www.prisma.io/) in this project
 - See `schema.prisma` for how the database is mapped
--
+- Run `yarn prisma:generate` to re-generate the prisma client based on `schema.prisma`

 ## Folder organization